corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

 # Upgrading Corda Enterprise Network Manager

-These notes provide instructions for upgrading your network management (Doorman, Network Map or Revocation) service or signing service from previous versions to the newest version.
+These notes provide instructions for upgrading your network management (Identity Manager, Network Map, Doorman or Revocation) service or
+Signing Service from previous versions to the newest version.
 Please consult the relevant release notes of the release in question.
 If not specified, you may assume the versions you are currently using are still in force.

 We also strongly recommend cross referencing with the [Changelog](changelog.md) to confirm changes.